 To do so, PMOs should create a project portfolio management framework that evaluates potential projects based on how well they align with business objectives.
 This framework ensures that only high-impact projects are executed, allowing the organization to successfully navigate shifts in the market landscape and technology to maintain its competitive edge.

-A state-of-the-art PPM platform can prove instrumental in defining and maintaining strategic project selection criteria to facilitate the process.
-Supporting the selection and prioritization of strategy-fit projects is one of the key selling points of strategic portfolio management tools like Planisware.
+Strategic portfolio management tools can prove instrumental in defining and maintaining strategic project selection criteria.
+These tools facilitate the selection and prioritization of strategy-fit projects with a number of features and capabilities, including:

-This is exactly why Woodward, a leading provider of energy control solutions for the aerospace and industrial markets, chose to adopt Planisware.
-For them, the decision was not merely about adopting a new tool.
-It was about aligning every project management operation under a single, coherent strategy.
+Woodward is a leading provider of energy control solutions for the aerospace and industrial markets.
+Their adoption of a new software solution is a great example of success in aligning every project management operation under a single, coherent strategy.

 Monitor alignment with business strategy throughout project execution